starfrogsplash/LocalStack-AWS-CDK/README.md

 # Severless api

-It demonstrates a CDK app with an instance of a stack (`AwsCdkStack`) Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`AwsCdkStack`) A serverless api, (`api gateway`, with `lambda` sending and insert data to `dynamo db`) and an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.